Self-driving... trucks? Yep, and Uber's set 'em loose in Arizona

-Near the Mojave desert, on the Arizona-California border, freight trucks drive in and out of the Topok weigh station.
+Near the Mojave Desert, on the Arizona-California border, freight trucks drive in and out of the Topock weigh station.
 If you speed past the dusty roadside stop you likely wouldn't notice anything remarkable, but something out of the ordinary is happening there.

-The Topok port of entry is one of the places where Uber has been testing transfers to and from its self-driving big rigs.
+The Topock port of entry is one of the places where Uber has been testing transfers to and from its self-driving big rigs.

-The company said Tuesday that its testing stage in Arizona is now over and that it's beginning to use its autonomous truck fleet to move freight across the state for multiple customers.
+The company said Tuesday that its testing stage in Arizona is now over and that it's beginning to use its autonomous truck fleet to move freight across the state for multiple customers -- something it's been scaling up over the past few months.

-It'll work this way: A regular semi truck with a human driver will load up its trailer at a city port or other loading area and drive to a transfer station, like Topok.
-There, the freight gets transferred to one of Uber's self-driving trucks, which will then drive it long-distance across the state to another transfer station.
-A regular big rig with a human driver will take over again and drive the trailer the final short haul into an urban area.
+It works this way: A regular semi truck with a human driver loads its trailer at a city port or other loading area and drives to a transfer station, like Topock.
+There, the freight gets transferred to one of Uber's self-driving trucks, which then drives it long-distance across the state to another transfer station.
+A regular big rig with a human driver takes over again and drives the trailer the final short haul into an urban area.

 "We've been really hard at work the past several months improving the technology," Alden Woodrow, Uber's self-driving truck product lead, said in a press call.
 "We're building something that solves problems in the industry … and also makes truck drivers' lives easier and better."

 Uber is mostly known for its ride-hailing service, which matches passengers with drivers through a smartphone app.
-But over the last three years, it has ventured into driverless vehicles.
+But over the last three years, it's ventured into driverless vehicles.
 Uber is now testing cars and trucks in Pennsylvania, California and Arizona.

-While its autonomous vehicle program has gotten Uber into trouble more than once -- like when it rolled out self-driving cars to passengers in San Francisco without a license and when it was sued by Google for allegedly stealing self-driving car technology -- the company is now looking to work with regulators and do things by the books.
+While its autonomous vehicle program has gotten Uber into trouble more than once -- like when it rolled out self-driving cars to passengers in San Francisco without a license and when it was sued by Google for allegedly stealing self-driving car technology -- the company says it's now looking to work with regulators and do things by the book.

 Much of that initiative comes from Uber's new CEO, Dara Khosrowshahi, who took over the company in August after the ouster of former CEO and co-founder Travis Kalanick.
 Khosrowshahi has emphasized that he will be an empathetic leader who competes fairly.